duttatreyo/Encryption-and-Decryption/README.md

 Cryptographic Utility

-This is a simple, user-friendly cryptographic utility tool created to demonstrate encryption, decryption, and hashing using different ciphers and hashing algorithms.
-It is implemented using HTML, CSS, and JavaScript, allowing users to interact with it through a web browser.
+This utility is a Python-based command-line tool developed to provide encryption, decryption, and hashing functionalities.
+It supports various ciphers and hashing algorithms, providing a user-friendly interface to perform cryptographic operations.

 Features
-Encryption and Decryption: Supports Caesar and Atbash ciphers.
+Supports Encryption & Decryption using Caesar and Atbash ciphers.
-Hashing: Supports SHA-256 hashing algorithm.
-User-Friendly Interface: Easily select between operations and algorithms, input text, and view results.
-Safe & Secure: Performs all operations client-side, meaning your data never leaves your computer.
+Supports Hashing using SHA-256, MD5, and other hashing algorithms.
+Supports Salt addition during hashing.
+User-friendly command-line interface.

 How to Use
-Open the index.html file in a modern web browser.
+Run the Python script in a terminal or command prompt.
-Enter the text you want to encrypt, decrypt, or hash in the provided textarea.
+Follow the prompts to select whether you want to encrypt, decrypt, or hash your input.
-Select the operation (Encrypt, Decrypt, or Hash) you want to perform.
-Choose the cipher or hashing algorithm you want to use.
+Based on the chosen operation, select the desired cipher or hashing algorithm.
-If encrypting or decrypting using the Caesar cipher, specify the shift value.
-If hashing using SHA-256, optionally add a salt.
-Click the "Perform Operation" button to execute the selected operation and view the result.
+Input the plaintext or ciphertext as prompted.
+If hashing, you have the option to add salt to your input.
+The program will output the result of the operation.

-Supported Ciphers & Hashing Algorithms
+Supported Operations, Ciphers, and Algorithms
-Ciphers
-Caesar Cipher: A substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.
-Atbash Cipher: A substitution cipher where the alphabet is reversed.
-Hashing Algorithms
-SHA-256: A cryptographic hash function from the SHA-2 family, producing a 256-bit (32-byte) hash value, typically rendered as a 64-digit hexadecimal number.

-Note
-For SHA-256, only hashing is supported as it is a one-way function and cannot be decrypted.
-All operations are performed on the client side; no data is sent to or stored on a server.
+Requirements
+Python 3.x
+Required Libraries: hashlib , cryptography

+Example
+python3 crypto_utility.py

+Limitations
+SHA-256 and other hashing algorithms are one-way functions; hence only hashing is supported.
+The utility does not validate whether the input for decryption is valid ciphertext for the chosen cipher.